ti2-group/tensor_mpe/README.md

 ## What it does

 This repository is a proof-of-concept implentation of MPE in tensor networks.
 It uses derivatives of a tensor contraction over the tropical (max-plus) semiring, that maximizes the probability in a discrete graphical model.
 The main file to execute is `src/runtime.py`.
-When you execute this program, it first generates hidden markov models.
+When you execute this program, it first generates random graphical models.
 It generates a bunch of random queries for each model that you can customize in `src/random_benchmarks.py`.
 Then, for each model, every query is run 10 times and the runtimes are plotted in `graphics/runtimes.png`.